Credit Card Processing Outages Blog Header

 Since payment processing outages are infrequent, the first step for any business experiencing issues with processing payment should be determining the root cause.
 Checking to see if there is an issue with the internet service provider is a good first step to diagnose the disruption.

-Wireless internet outages cause connectivity issues and can be easily remedied with a backup solution such as a DSL or hard-wired internet connection.
+Wireless internet outages cause connectivity issues and can be easily remedied with a backup solution, such as a DSL or hard-wired internet connection.
 Since most businesses use WiFi to operate their point-of-sale terminals, this is the best place to start when an issue occurs.

-In some cases, the internet service providers experience disruption and the problem goes beyond the WiFi.
+In some cases, the internet service providers experience disruption, and the problem goes beyond the WiFi.
 Some mobile POS systems, including those offered by Stax, are able to connect to cellular data instead of WiFi.
 With a variety of technology available for businesses, it is important to know what type of connectivity devices have, because not all mobile devices are enabled with the ability to connect to cellular data.

 If the internet is not the issue, the next thing businesses should do is check the physical terminals to ensure they are functional.
 Malfunctioning payment terminals are dealt with by working with the payment processor, and assuming there is a backup method or additional terminal in place to accept payments, there should be little disruption to the business.

+While consumer tools like Down Detector are helpful, always check your payment processor’s official status dashboard or API status page first.
+This provides the most accurate, real-time information regarding system health.
 Down Detector is a helpful resource with real-time notifications that report if an issue is widespread with an internet service provider, payment processing company, or even specific credit card companies such as Visa or Mastercard.
 Checking to see if the problem is isolated to ISPs, financial institutions, payment processors, or card issuers is an important part of the process when experiencing a credit card outage.

 Accept alternative payment methods